cuplv/Historia/implementation/ECOOP_AE_Submission_Document.md

 For example: “The data in table 1 can be obtained by running script ‘generate_table1.sh’”

 Please note: we highly advise authors to provide a push-button evaluation (cf. call for artifacts).

+* Table 1:
+  * This is data that was obtained by manually counting and inspecting the applications in the Benchmarks directories mentioned earlier.
+* Table 2:
+  * This is a summary of the error condition in `ReachExpGPT.ipynb` and may be found as the variable `query` for each benchmark.
+* Table 3:
+  * After running the `ReachExpGPT.ipynb` notebook with  `Kernel -> Restart Kernel and Run All Cells...`
+  * Table 3 will be displayed under the header "Table 3 Producing Realistic Execution Histories"

 ## For authors claiming a reusable badge